skuma07/skuma07.github.io/index.md

 * Lab 10

-    Lab 10, part 1 is my third favorite lab because I feel like the complexity of the work I was doing in my lab course scaled up since this lab was the first in which I was working with multiple files.
-The overall program I made was simple, it just calculated the area of a rectangle.
+    Lab 10, part 1 is my third favorite lab because I feel like the complexity of the work I was doing scaled up since this lab was the first in which I was working with multiple files.
+The overall program I made was simple: it just calculated the area of a rectangle.
 However, this lab was an effective introduction in teaching me the benefits of using multiple files for a program.